sclevine/agouti/index.md

         RunSpecs(t, "Potato Suite")
     }

-    var agoutiDriver WebDriver
+    var agoutiDriver *agouti.WebDriver

     var _ = BeforeSuite(func() {
-        var err error
-        agoutiDriver, err = Selenium()
-        Expect(err).NotTo(HaveOccurred())
+        agoutiDriver = agouti.Selenium()
         Expect(agoutiDriver.Start()).To(Succeed())
     })

     var _ = AfterSuite(func() {
-        agoutiDriver.Stop()
+        Expect(agoutiDriver.Stop()).To(Succeed())
     })

-Note that while this setup does not need to be in the `potato_suite_test.go` file, we strongly recommend that the `WebDriver` be stopped in an `AfterSuite` block so that extra WebDriver processes will not remain running if Ginkgo is unceremoniously terminated.
+Note that while this setup does not need to be in the `potato_suite_test.go` file, we strongly recommend that the `*agouti.WebDriver` be stopped in an `AfterSuite` block so that extra WebDriver processes will not remain running if Ginkgo is unceremoniously terminated.
 Ginkgo guarantees that the `AfterSuite` block will run before it exits.

-(If you prefer not to use a global variable for the WebDriver, or if you would like to reduce this setup, check out the [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package.)
+(If you prefer not to use a global variable for the `*agouti.WebDriver`, or if you would like to reduce this setup, check out the [`dsl`](https://godoc.org/github.com/sclevine/agouti/dsl) package.)

 At this point you can run your suite without any tests.